Western Australia Wildflowers Guide: When + Where to See Them

 Wambyn Nature Reserve is prolific with Eucalyptus Wandoo and acacia wattles.
 Wander through the open woodlands and keep an eye out for a variety of native orchid species, including pink fairy orchids, spider orchids and purple enamel orchids.

-When exploring the historic York town, don’t miss a visit to the York Bushland Garden located on Grey St. Run entirely by passionate volunteers, the effort and care put into rehabilitating this old brickmaking clay pit is evident as you wander through the garden.
+When exploring historic York town, don’t miss a visit to the York Bushland Garden located on Grey St. Run entirely by passionate volunteers, the effort and care put into rehabilitating this old brickmaking clay pit is evident as you wander through the garden.

 Download a plant identification guide for the York Bushland Garden here.